 - Also, ensure you get a good night’s sleep.
 Sleep in a comfortable position.
 On your side in the “foetal” position is usually the least stressful on your back.
 Sleeping on your front puts the most stress on your back and neck and can lead to trouble.
 Using a pillow of the right height and supports the neck is also important.

-- Choose a mattress suited to your height, weight and age.
+- Also, choose a mattress suited to your height, weight and age.
 Avoid alcohol which can worsen sleep problems.

 - Distract yourself from pain.
 When you focus on pain, it makes it worse.
 Find something you like doing and keep yourself busy.